SDSU-VR-Club/Galaxy-Gazer/README.md

 Task list for part 2:

-create a protractor tool that can measure the angle between to points on a stars ellipse (Sam or Cory)
+create a protractor tool that can measure the angle between to points on a stars ellipse (Carter or Kain)